ssrg-vt/FoxDec/README.md

 FoxDec enables enhancing software security in three different ways:
 * verifying memory safety properties
-* trustworthy binary patching, and
+* trustworthy binary patching
-* trustworthy binary hardening.
+* trustworthy binary hardening

 FoxDec can verify a class of memory safety properties, including return address integrity, bounded control flow, and adherence to calling conventions.
 These properties are also established through formal proofs using the Isabelle/HOL theorem prover.
 FoxDec was demonstrated to verify these memory safety properties of [GNU CoreUtils][coreutils] and the [Xen hypervisor](https://xenproject.org/) (the industrial-strength virtualization software used in many production systems, including [Amazon AWS](https://aws.amazon.com/)).
 The case study conducted on Xen (which has $\approx$450K instructions) is the most extensive such memory safety verification conducted on an industrial-strength, off-the-shelf software system that was not written with formal verification in mind.